NeuroCompLab-psu/Astromorphic_Self_Repair/README.md

 ### Parameter interpretation and default(optimal) values

 ```
---network-file-load: The path to the healthy weight and theta of a network.
+--network-file-load: The path to the uncorrupted weights and theta (readers are referred to Diehl and Cook 2015 for the definition of theta) of the network.
 A weight mask will be applied to the healthy weight map for generating a faulty weight map, in the script.
 Example: ./uncorrupted_MNIST.wt
 --dataset: Specifying the dataset.
 This argument can only be "MNIST" or "FMNIST".
---n-neurons: Number of neurons in the output layer of the STDP network.
+--n-neurons: Number of neurons in the output layer of the network.
 Default: 400(MNIST and Fashion MNIST)
---time: The time duration for a single STDP network run in learning mode.
+--time: The training time duration for the network per image.
 Default: 100
---test-time: The time duration for a single STDP network run in inference mode.
+--test-time: The inference time duration for the network per image.
 Default: 100
 --batch-size: STDP batch size for re-training.
 Default: 16
 --test-batch-size: STDP batch size for inference.
 Default: 16
---inh: Lateral inhibitory synapse weight.
+--inh: Lateral inhibitory synaptic weight.
 Default: 120(MNIST), 250(Fashion MNIST)
---theta-plus: The increment of threshold per slike.
+--theta-plus: The increment of threshold per spike.
 Default: 0.05
 --tc-theta-decay: the decay time constant of theta.
 Default: 1e7
---intensity: The input poisson spike train rate to the input image pixel whose brightness is 1.
+--intensity: The input Poisson spike train rate corresponding to the input image pixel whose brightness is 1.
 Default: 128(MNIST), 45(Fashion MNIST)
 --weight-max: Maximum possible weight for all synapses.
 Default: 1000
 --nu-pre: Pre-synaptic learning rate.
 Default: 1e-4(MNIST), 4e-5(Fashion MNIST)
 --nu-post: Post-synaptic learning rate.
 Default: 1e-2(MNIST), 4e-3(Fashion MNIST)